vd89/scriptassist-nestjs-exercise/DOCUMENTATION.md

 ### Code of Conduct
 - Be respectful and inclusive in all interactions.
 - Follow the project's coding standards and guidelines.

-## 11. License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.